cionx/solutions-structure-and-interpretation-of-computer-programs/1_building_abstractions_with_procedures/1.2_procedures_and_the_processes_they_generate/exercise_1.24.md

 However, this would increase the growth from $Θ(\log n)$ to $Θ(f(n) \log n)$, where $f(n)$ is the number of iterations.
 As we want to keep the growth as $Θ(\log n)$, we will therefore use a constant number of iterations.

-We choose this constant as $1,000,000$.
+We choose this constant as $1,000,000$ (one million).
-(The run time of `fast-prime?` is proportional in the number of iterations.
+(The running time of `fast-prime?` is proportional in the number of iterations.
-If we don’t choose enough iterations, then `fast-prime?` will be evaluated nearly instantaneously.
+If we don’t use enough iterations, then `fast-prime?` will be evaluated nearly instantaneously.
-This then prevents us from examining the run time.)
+This then prevents us from examining the running time.)

 We modify the procedure `timed-prime-test` as follows: